<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=192888919167017&amp;ev=PageView&amp;noscript=1">

 100 years ago Read story

-Clark County History: Libraries and reading rooms
+Clark County History: David Douglas

-This week in Clark County History
+This Week in Clark County history

-December 2, 2022, 6:05am Clark County Life
+July 21, 2023, 6:05am Clark County Life

 A weekly look back compiled by the Clark County Historical Museum from The Columbian archives available at columbian.newspapers.com or at the museum.
 Read story